TabrisHaby/TabrisHaby.github.io/_posts/2018-02-15-Indeed-Data-Job-Python.md

      Top 1 Analyst : Main skill for data-worker, find out the useful infomation from messes.
      Top 2 Experience : It seems new graduators are not welcomed.
-     Top 5 Team : Team working skills are more important, suck as commucation skills and so on.
+     Top 5 Team : Team working skills are more important, such as commucation skills and so on.
      Top18 Resposible : HRs will like you if you are responsible to your job.
      Top 19 Learning : Graduation does't mean finish studying.